Shenmin-Z/srt-player/readme.md

 ### Subtitle

 - scrollable and selectable
-- adjust delay in a breeze (`right click` on the subtitle that should be displayed)
+- adjust delay in a breeze (`click` on start or end time that is above individual subtitle text)

 ### Waveform